-12. 2.
+11. 2.
 Configure to Support IPTV Service

-Configure IPTV setup to enable Internet/IPTV/Phone service provided by my internet service provider (ISP).
+Configure IPTV setup to enable Internet/IPTV/Phone service provided by my Internet Service Provider (ISP).

-- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+- 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
 Go to Advanced > Network > IPTV. - 3.
-If your ISP provides the networking service based on IGMP technology, e.g., British Telecom(BT) and Talk Talk in UK: - 1) Tick the IGMP Proxy checkbox and select the IGMP Version, either V2 or V3, as required by your ISP.
+If your ISP provides the networking service based on IGMP technology, e.g., British Telecom(BT) and Talk Talk in UK: - 1) Check the box for IGMP Proxy and select the IGMP Version, either V2 or V3, as required by your ISP.